Xilinx/inference-server/docs/hello_world_echo.rst

 Import the library
 ------------------

-You need to bring in the AMD Inference Server Python library to use the API.
-The Python library is based on the Inference Server's C++ API and it gets installed in the dev container when you build the project.
+In the development container, the Python library is automatically built and installed as part of the CMake build process.
-You can also install it using a pre-built wheel.

 .. literalinclude:: ../examples/hello_world/echo.py
     :start-after: +imports